Covid 19 coronavirus: Foreign Minister Winston Peters says up to 100,000 foreign nationals may be heading home

 The Ministry of Foreign Affairs and Trade (Mfat) was working on a plan to get as many New Zealanders trapped overseas as possible on those charter flights headed to New Zealand as well.

-As well as returning New Zealanders, he said he was also in talks with various governments to get medical supplies on those planes as well.
+As well as returning New Zealanders, he said he was also in talks with various governments to get medical supplies on those planes.

-Peters told RNZ he was in contact with various Government Ministers around the world about getting Kiwis home.
+Peters told RNZ he was in contact with various government ministers around the world about getting Kiwis home.

 He spoke to Australia's Foreign Affairs Minister, Marise Payne, this morning and has been in a recent conversation with his Danish and Chilean counterparts.